BestGuide is reader supported and may earn affiliate commission. Learn More.

 Key Takeaway: Goldco Review

-Goldco is a legitimate and highly rated precious metals dealer specializing in Gold IRA rollovers.
-With an A+ BBB rating and no history of direct regulatory enforcement actions, it is a solid choice for investors looking for guided, white-glove service.
-However, like many in the industry, Goldco does not publish its pricing online, so investors should always request written quotes to verify dealer spreads before committing.
+Goldco is a legitimate precious metals dealer based in Calabasas, California, founded in 2006 by CEO Trevor Gerszt.
+The company holds an A+ BBB rating (accredited since December 2011), maintains 4.81 stars from over 1,600 BBB customer reviews, and has no direct regulatory enforcement history.
+It is a solid choice for investors looking for a guided, white-glove Gold IRA rollover service.
+However, like all gold IRA providers, Goldco does not publish its pricing online.
+Investors should always request written quotes to verify dealer spreads before committing.

-Economic uncertainty, persistent inflation, and volatile equity markets have pushed many Americans to explore alternatives for their retirement savings.
-A Gold IRA — a self-directed retirement account that holds physical precious metals — has become one of the more visible options.
+This is an honest Goldco review based on more than 1,600 BBB customer reviews analyzed across the BBB, Trustpilot, and independent editorial sources.
+Economic uncertainty, persistent inflation, and volatile equity markets have pushed many Americans to explore alternatives for retirement savings.
+A Gold IRA, which is a self-directed retirement account that holds physical precious metals, has become one of the more visible options.
 Goldco is among the larger companies in this space, offering managed rollover assistance and a buyback guarantee to investors looking to move funds from a 401(k) or traditional IRA into gold, silver, platinum, or palladium.

-Goldco is a privately held precious metals dealer based in Woodland Hills, California, that has operated since 2006.
-In this Goldco review, we examine the company’s Gold IRA process, precious metals selection, fee structure, complaint history, and how it compares to other gold IRA providers.
+Goldco is a privately held precious metals dealer based in Calabasas, California, that has operated since 2006.
+In this Goldco review, we examine the company’s Gold IRA process, precious metals selection, fee structure, complaint history, lawsuit record, and how it compares to other gold IRA providers.

 Explore more options in our full Gold IRA Buyer’s Guide: Compare Goldco with other top-rated Gold IRA companies